hyperledger/besu-docs/docs/private-networks/tutorials/ibft/index.md

 description: Hyperledger Besu private network using the IBFT 2.0 (Proof of Authority) consensus protocol
 ---

-# Create a private network using the IBFT 2.0 (proof of authority) consensus protocol
+# Create a private network using IBFT 2.0

 A private network provides a configurable network for testing.
 This private network uses the [IBFT 2.0 (proof of authority) consensus protocol](../../how-to/configure/consensus/ibft.md).